The Death in Paradise Christmas special 2021 will be shown on BBC1 on Boxing Day and promises to be one of the gems of the Christmas TV schedule.

 'Death in Paradise' Christmas special release date

-Meanwhile, in the US the festive episode will be shown on PBS.
+Meanwhile, in the US the festive episode will premiere exclusively on BritBox on the same day.

 What’s the plot of the 'Death in Paradise' Christmas special 2021?